sys41x4/writeup/_posts/Writeups/HTB/2021-03-23-phonebook-htb.md

 ```

-No `proxy` has been used in this script.
+No `proxy` has been used in this script.<br>
 You can also run it with `proxy` if you want to.

-It may be possible that the webapp will not respond, because of `bruteforce attack`, which can lead to `DDOS Attack`
+It may be possible that the webapp will not respond, because of `bruteforce attack`, which can lead to `DDOS Attack`<br>
 in that case the script will wait for 5 seconds before sending next request to the webapp.

 This script is capable of finding `username` as well as `password`

 ![brute_user](/assets/htb/challenge/web/phonebook/img/brute_user.png)

-But in this case we have to find the `password` only to solve the challenge.
+But in this case we have to find the `password` only to solve the challenge.<br>
 The `password` is the `flag` for this challenge

 ![brute_pass](/assets/htb/challenge/web/phonebook/img/brute_pass.png)

+---

 This is how, I solved this challenge.